hapax/hapax.github.io/assets/visual-qft.md

 \simeq \vec{\chi}^{1/2}_3 \otimes \vec{\chi}^{1}_3.
 $$

-We picture these decompositions, along with the index matrix, below:
+We picture the decompositions into copies of the second factor below:

 <figure>
     <div style="text-align:center"><img src